The J P Jacobs Charitable Trust

 Key Takeaways for Grant Writers

-• Small Governance Structure: With only three trustees, decisions may be made efficiently but opportunities for relationship-building are limited
+- Small Governance Structure: The trust has a small number of trustees, meaning decisions may be made efficiently but opportunities for relationship-building are limited

 🎯 You've done the research.
 Now write an application they can't refuse.